 A property boundary survey defines the exact legal limits of your land—a critical document that protects your investment and prevents costly disputes.
 Whether you’re installing a fence, adding an extension, or buying real estate, knowing precisely where your property ends and your neighbor’s begins can save thousands in legal fees and construction mistakes.

 Without a current boundary survey, you’re operating on assumptions that could prove expensive.
 That decorative fence you’re planning might encroach on neighboring land, triggering legal action.
-The shed the previous owner built could violate setback …
+The shed the previous owner built could violate setback requirements, …

 Preservation officer with clipboard and rolled plans examining a restored red-brick townhouse entrance with ornate details and a blank bronze plaque, as additional historic rowhouses and a distant courthouse dome blur in warm golden-hour light.